Does pet insurance cover spaying and neutering?

 Progressive Pet Insurance by Pets Best offers two pet insurance coverage options for routine care: the EssentialWellness plan and the BestWellness plan.
 These plans must be purchased on top of your BestBenefit accident and illness plan, but only the BestWellness plan offers spay and neuter coverage.

 On the BestBenefit plan, coverage is shared between spay/neuter and teeth cleaning.
-So in the years after you spay or neuter your pet, you can get reimbursed up to $150 per year for teeth cleaning.
+So in the years after you spay or neuter your pet, you can get reimbursed up to your plan's maximum amount for teeth cleaning each year.
 BestWellness also offers higher reimbursement amounts than the EssentialWellness plan for many other routine care procedures.

 While uncommon, other pet insurance plans may offer spay/neuter coverage as well.
 How coverage works will vary by insurer.

 Is pet insurance worth it when spaying or neutering?

 Although the procedure is exceedingly common, complications can occur after the surgery.
 Some of the most common complications include fluid build-up around the incision and mild bleeding and infection, which could end up costing hundreds or thousands more than the original surgery.
 Pet insurance plans that cover illnesses can provide coverage if your pet suffers complications after being spayed or neutered, on top of your spay/neuter reimbursement.
 Learn more about the cost of pet insurance and how pet insurance covers routine care.